geobas/reddit-clone/README.md

 ## Installed Node packages
 * mongoose as an ORM for Mongo
-* passport to locally authenticate user
+* passport for locally authenticating users
-* express-jwt for authentication/authorization with JSON Web Token
+* express-jwt for authentication/authorization with JWT